FN-FAL113/FN-FAL-s-Amplifications/README.md

 - **Metal Scraps** - Obtain metal scrap from downgrading machines using the electric machine downgrader and use the scraps for crafting FN components that is needed in machineries
 - **Electric Block Breaker** - Can be toggled in side the machine gui to break with or without silk touch!
-- **19 sets of Staffs** - From area of effect clouds, moving entities, and many more, check them out!
+- **20+ sets of Staffs** - From area of effect clouds, moving entities, and many more, check them out!
 - **11 sets of Mystery Sticks** - PVP/PVE sticks, these will consume xp levels by chance per use and best for op pvp!
+- **18+ sets of Gems** - Drag and drop these magical gems into your weapons, armors and tools for extra abilities and bonuses!
 - **Quivers** - Normal and Spectral quivers that can store more arrows saving up spaces in your inventory
 - **FN Gears** - Level up the gears to receive bonus attributes and enchants
 - **FN Hoe** - Soil/till land and harvest crops in a 5x5 square area, can also auto replant!